google/proto-lens/proto-lens-tutorial/person/README.md

 #### 3. Setup Person

-Here we are going to be telling `person` how to find the proto stuff we just setup and how to grab the most up to date version of `proto-lens`.
-First thing to do will be to edit the `stack.yaml` file as follows:
+Here we are going to be telling `person` how to find the proto stuff we just setup.
+We will edit the `stack.yaml` file as follows:

-1. Under `packages` we should have:
+Under `packages` we should have:

 ``` yaml
 packages: